 Many DClinPsy staff work part time or have flexible working arrangements e.g. annualised hours, to enable their full participation in the DClinPsy programme whilst undertaking other activities e.g. a clinical role or raising a family.

 Reasonable adjustments to working life are made in negotiation with staff and trainees as it becomes apparent that they are needed to facilitate their full involvement in the programme and their maintenance/attainment of the HPC standards of proficiency.
 Many trainees do not declare a disability at the point of selection but find it useful to signal their need for adjustments during training.
 The programme works closely with the university Disability Service and Trust HR partners.

 8. Inclusive Teaching

 We aim to encourage teachers to be inclusive in their delivery and content of teaching across the course.
-We have facilitated 2 training days for teachers on the DClinPsy programme to facilitate and support inclusive teaching.
-Members of the Inclusivity Policy Group (IPG) and Teaching and Learning Strand team are available to offer 1:1 support to teachers wishing to improve their practise in this area as required.
-An 'Inclusive Teaching - Hints & Tips' document for teachers has been developed by IPG members in consultation with trainees, the LUPIN group and staff, and is available on request from email@example.com
+An 'Inclusive Teaching - Hints & Tips' document for teachers has been developed by IDIG members in consultation with trainees, the LUPIN group and staff, and is available in this handbook and sent to all teachers.

 The LUPIN group has discussed plans to offer training to teachers on facilitating service user involvement in teaching, and a number of sessions are co-facilitated by LUPIN members, the Learning Together North West group or other service users.

-Tutors are encouraged to discuss trainees' experiences of teaching e.g. asking them whether they felt that their perspective was valued and encouraged during teaching, when they meet trainees for their biannual training progress review meetings.
-Tutors can then send anonymised feedback to the Chair of the IPG for discussion with strand teams and further action.
+Tutors are encouraged to discuss trainees' experiences of teaching e.g. asking them whether they felt that their perspective was valued and encouraged during teaching, when they meet trainees for their Individual Trainee Progress meetings.
+Tutors can then send anonymised feedback to the Chair of the IDIG for discussion with strand teams and further action.